bplmaps/lmec-main-site/content/about/hours-directions.md

 #### Gallery Hours

 *Currently closed*.
 Please visit our [Digital Exhibitions](/exhibitions/digital-exhibitions) for a virtual experience of our gallery.
+Our new exhibition, [_Bending Lines: Maps and Data from Distortion to Deception_](/digital-exhibitions/bending-lines), has been designed for an immersive online-first experience.

 #### Research Hours

 *Currently closed for in-person service.* Remote research appointments are still available by request; please see our [Research Appointments](/research/appointments/) page for more information.

 ## Directions